Award Categories and Criteria

 This award recognizes a currently enrolled undergraduate who has shown great talent, dedication and achievement in the fine and performing arts that impact the greater Asian American community through their work.

 This award recognizes a currently enrolled undergraduate who has completed research (need not be an honors thesis) that broadly benefits or advances the interests of the Asian American community.
 The recipient of the award need not be an Asian American studies major or minor.

-Given to currently enrolled graduate students from the Graduate Schools of Business, Law, Medicine, Education, Earth Sciences, Engineering, or Humanities and Sciences.
+Given to currently enrolled graduate students from the Graduate Schools of Business, Law, Medicine, Education, Doerr School of Sustainability, Engineering, or Humanities and Sciences.

 This award recognizes a currently enrolled graduate student who has been a leader in the Stanford community by making outstanding contributions in their academic, athletic, performing/fine arts, extracurricular, social, political or entrepreneurial endeavors.

 VPGE Research/Teaching Award